nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

   - /about.html
 ---

-Well, Nicolas Leenaerts, that's me!
-A psychiatry resident at Zorggroep Sint-Kamillus and the penitentiary of Merksplas, a cognitive behavioral therapy trainee, and a researcher at the KU Leuven.
+Well, that's me!
+A psychiatry resident at both Zorggroep Sint-Kamillus and the penitentiary of Merksplas.
+Additionally, I'm training in cognitive behavioral therapy, and I'm engaged in research at KU Leuven.

 ## What is a Belgium?
-Belgium is a small country in the centre of Western-Europe, and the place I call home.
+Belgium, nestled in the heart of Western Europe, is not only my home but also the place where I pursued my university education and whereI currently work.

 <br/><img src='/images/Belgium.png' width="423" height="564">
-<sup><sub>Source: Belgium at a glance</sub></sup>
+<br/><sup><sub>Source: Belgium at a glance</sub></sup>

-It also the place where I went to university to study medicine.
-Specifically, I attended the KU Leuven, a 600-year-old institution with famous alumni such as Erasmus and Vesalius.
-Additionally, it is also the university where I achieved my PhD in Biomedical Sciences under the supervision of prof. Elske Vrieze.
-Specifically, I conducted a study on the role of stress and negative affect in binge behavior in patients with bulimia nervosa and/or an alcohol use disorder with the Experience Sampling Method (ESM), Magnetic Resonance Imaging (MRI), and Positron Emission Tomography (PET).
-I bundled the results of this study in  a thesis called 'Spinning Out Of Control: How Stress And Negative Affect Lead To Binge Behavior In Bulimia Nervosa And Alcohol Use Disorder.'
+Specifically, I attended the KU Leuven to study medicine.
+Afterwards, I started my psychiatry residency and earned my PhD in Biomedical Sciences under the guidance of Professor Elske Vrieze.
+My doctoral research focused on investigating the relation between stress, negative affect, and binge behavior with the Experience Sampling Method (ESM), Magnetic Resonance Imaging (MRI), and Positron Emission Tomography (PET).
+I bundled my research findings in a thesis titled 'Spinning Out Of Control: How Stress And Negative Affect Lead To Binge Behavior In Bulimia Nervosa And Alcohol Use Disorder.'

-# So what are your research interest?
+## So what are your current research interest?

 During my PhD, I became and more interested in all things related to machine learning.
 Specifically, I am passionate about the development of prediction models for a Just-In-Time Adaptive Intervention (JITAI).
 In a JITAI, interventions are delivered in  real-time when patients need them the most, and I am convinced that they will be a breakthrough in the history of psychotherapy.
-Furthermore, I have experience in conducting studies using Ecological Momentary Assessment (EMA) or the Experience Sampling Method (ESM), Magnetic Resonance Imaging (MRI), and Positron Emission Tomography (PET).